Archive for the ‘poultry farming in nigeria’ Tag

-This is the 27th post on this poultry blog created for the benefit of Nigerians who are interested in poultry farming business and need the right guidance.
+This is the 26th post on this poultry blog created for the benefit of Nigerians who are interested in poultry farming business and need the right guidance.
 If this is your motive, you have come to the right place.
-Endeavor to read all the posts on this blog if truly you are interested in the business.
+Endeavor to read follow this blog if truly you are interested in the business.

 In this post, i am discussing the factors that work the business.
 They are as follows:

 Without money, you cannot do anything in this business and any livestock business.
 All the livestock businesses require money.
 This business is not one of those businesses that can be done without money.You need money to set up structures and to feed the chickens.
 But take note that your money is not what drives the business,though important.
 Many have burned their fingers badly who thought that money is everything the business needs.

-You can use your money to even buy a mistake if you are knowledge deficient and no amount of money will correct the mistake.
+You can use your money to even buy a mistake if you are knowledge deficient and no amount of money may correct the mistake.
 How one may use his money to buy a mistake has been discussed in the reports.This is one of the reasons the business is sensitive but the sensitivity is manageable.Do not be scared to come into it.How to avoid making mistakes has been discussed in all the posts and poultry reports on this blog.

 Knowledge is also an important element that drives the business.
 What makes a poultry farmer excel above another is not the amount of money at his disposal but the wealth or quality of knowledge or information at the disposal of the farmer and ability to implement it.

 Some farmers, who set up on a big scale based on the availability of funds have crashed fatally.
 Take note that knowledge, not money, drives the business.
 This blog gives you much information about the business for free.
 It is certain that you cannot miss your way in the business, if you are diligent and meticulous in application.